VLOD-TTA: Test-Time Adaptation of Vision-Language Object Detectors: Supplementary Material

-In this section, we study how adding augmentations to our method affects performance.
-In these experiments, we used only scale augmentations, which we found most effective in preliminary tests.
-Augmentations are added in the order that performed best in preliminary tests.
-Results in \Cref{fig:augmentation} across the three style-shift datasets show that adding a single augmentation improves AP$_{50}$ by $+6.0$, $+6.6$, and $+5.1$ on Watercolor, ClipArt, and Comic.
+\textbf{Effect of Augmentations. } In this section, we study how augmentations affect the performance of our method.
+In these experiments, we use only scale augmentations, which we found to be the most effective in preliminary tests.
+Augmentations are added in the order that performed best in those preliminary tests.
+As shown in \Cref{fig:augmentation}, adding a single augmentation improves AP$_{50}$ by $+6.0$, $+6.6$, and $+5.1$ on Watercolor, ClipArt, and Comic, respectively.
 This indicates that our approach benefits from modest augmentation.
-Adding more than one augmentation did not yield further gains in our setting, though tailoring the augmentation type and magnitude to each dataset may yield larger improvements.
+Adding more than one augmentation does not yield further gains in our setting, although tailoring the augmentation type and magnitude to each dataset may lead to larger improvements.\\